Estimating Product Cannibalisation in Wholesale using Multivariate Hawkes Processes with Inhibition: Hawkes Processes

-For each event from a point process process we record the time when it happened $Y = \left(t_1 \dots t_N \right) \in \left[0, T_{max}\right]$, such that $t_i$ is the event time at which the $i^{th}$ event took place.
-The self-exciting linear Hawkes process is defined by its conditional intensity function $\lambda(t | Y^t, \Theta)$, which at time $t$ is conditional on the previous events $Y^t = \{t_i : t > t_i \}$ \citep{hawkes_spectra_1971} and parameters $\Theta$ used to specify the parametric form of intensity.
+We first review the univariate (= $1$-dimensional) Hawkes process.
+For each event from a point process we record the time when it happened $Y = \left(t_1 \dots t_N \right) \in \left[0, T_{max}\right]$, such that $t_i \in \mathbb{R}^+$ is the event time at which the $i^{th}$ event took place.
+The self-exciting linear Hawkes process is defined by its conditional intensity function $\lambda(t | Y^t, \Theta)$, which at time $t$ is conditional on the previous events $Y^t = \{t_i : t_i < t \}$ \citep{hawkes_spectra_1971} and parameters $\Theta$ used to specify the parametric form of intensity.
 For convenience of notation the dependence on $Y^t$ and $\Theta$ is suppressed further on.

 The following specification encompasses the self-exciting nature: